“The most terrible poverty is loneliness, and the feeling of being unloved.” —Mother Teresa

-Loneliness involves a deep sense of isolation and disconnection from others, and it occurs when persons feel that they have no one with whom to share the joys and hardships of life.
+Loneliness involves a deep sense of isolation and disconnection from others, and it occurs when people feel that they have no one with whom to share the joys and hardships of life.
 Some have stated that their loneliness feels less like sadness and more like an imprisonment that leaves them despondent toward life (I suppose that is why solitary confinement is such a severe punishment).

-Our society is Primed for Isolation
+Our Society Is Primed for Isolation

 It is easy, even in vogue, to blame society for our problems.
 And while I am going to go ahead and say that society is a major part of the loneliness problem, I would also like to remind everyone (including myself) that society is not some tyrannous robotic that operates our lives.
 Our society is each one of us.
 We are the society we blame.

-Less than a century ago most people were born, raised, lived, and died in one community.
+Less than a century ago, most people were born, raised, lived, and died in one community.
 They did the job their parents did.
 They would build friendships in grade school and at church, and then keep those friends for the duration of their lives.
 They wed early, and had several children in their early 20s.
 Making new friends and families was not an issue.
 They lived and died surrounded by their kith and kin.

-The result: Many of us have no close friends, we are unmarried, and we live lives that feel (to our unfortunate surprise) empty and bleak.
+The result: Many of people have no close friends, are unmarried, and live lives that feel (unfortunately and surprisingly) empty and bleak.

-Community is a Dirty Word
+Community Is a Dirty Word

-Strategy One: Redefine Community.
+Strategy 1: Redefine Community.

-Strategy 2: Kill Your TV (It is mocking you)
+Strategy 2: Kill Your TV (It is mocking you).

-Here is a short list of hit shows: Grey’s Anatomy, Scrubs, Friends (ok Friends is a bit old), Lost, Laguna Beach, and The OC.
+Here is a short list of hit shows: Grey’s Anatomy, Scrubs, Friends (ok, Friends is a bit old), Lost, Laguna Beach, and The OC.

 Kill your TV.
 Move into a house with six close friends.
 You will miss two seasons of your favorite show and not even notice.

-Strategy 3: Things are the red herring.
+Strategy 3: Things Are the Red Herring.

-In the video game “The Sims” the players controls the actions of an average person (a “sim”), living a normal life.
-You start with a basic house, and help your sim to get a job, build friendships, and buy stuff.
+In the video game The Sims, the players control the actions of an average person (a “sim”), living a normal life.
+Players start with a basic house, and help their sim to get a job, build friendships, and buy stuff.
 Buying stuff is a lot of fun.
-There are hundreds of items from work out centers to flat screen TVs to modern art you can buy for your sim, that can make his/her life more enjoyable.
+There are hundreds of items from work out centers to flat screen TVs to modern art that players can buy for their sim, that can make his/her life more enjoyable.

-The creator of the video game “The Sims” was once interviewed, and questioned about the materialism about the game.
+The Sims creator was once questioned about the materialism in the game.
 The items are a “Red Herring,” he explained.
 The way to win the game—to have a happy sim—is has nothing to do with the items.
 A happy sim has strong relationships with the other characters in the game.[ii]

 Here is the secret to personal success: People, not stuff.
 Community, not career.

 The younger participants chose adventure, and the older participants chose relationships.
 The older people are wiser, right?
 Maybe not.
-When the older participants were first asked to imagine that a drug had hit the market that was guaranteed to extend their life by several decades, they also chose adventure and learning.
+When the older participants were first asked to imagine that a drug had hit the market that was guaranteed to extend their lives by several decades, they also chose adventure and learning.

 A client of mine, let’s call him Doug, is profoundly unhappy (and lonely).
 His solution is to leave the ivory tower of Harvard and move to Florida.
-There he would buy a jet ski, and a satellite dish.
+There, he would buy a Jet Ski and a satellite dish.
 He would build computers and fix four wheelers.
 “Not bad!”
 I tell him, “Close your eyes and imagine being there.
 Imagine being there for two days alone.
 How happy are you?”
-As we explore the idea he begins to see, after only an hour on the Jet Ski he would be bored, wanting to talk to someone.
+As we explore the idea, he begins to see, after only an hour on the Jet Ski he would be bored, wanting to talk to someone.

 Here is the secret to personal success: People, not places.

-Strategy 5: Pay the Price
+Strategy 5: Pay the Price.

-Every choice we make costs a price.
+Every choice people make costs a price.
 The choice to build a support system is no different.
 It takes an investment of time and resources.
-You are going to need to put some margin into your schedule if you are going to be successful in building relationship.
-You might need to work as hard for relationships as you do at your career.
-Warning: this could slow your business, career, and even your money making potential.
-It can also increase your life satisfaction exponentially.So consider—what are relationships worth?
-How much money would it take for you to live a life of solitude (I am hoping there is no sum high enough)?
+People are going to need to put some margin into their schedule if they are going to be successful in building relationships.
+They might need to work as hard for relationships as they do at their career.
+Warning: this could slow people’s business, career, and even their money-making potential.
+It can also increase their life satisfaction exponentially.
+Consider—what are relationships worth?
+How much money would it take for you to live a life of solitude?
+I am hoping there is no sum high enough.

-Strategy 6: More confidence, more skills
+Strategy 6: More Confidence, More Skills.

 This strategy could be a book.

-First, I communicate to my clients at ThriveBoston is that they have nothing to lose, and the world to gain, when they try to build relationships.
+First, I communicate with my clients at Thrive Boston that they have nothing to lose and the world to gain when they try to build relationships.
 I also remind them that other people—when it comes to building relationships—might feel as disconnected and worried as they do.
-I counter the idea that no one will understand them by telling them the truth that I talk to people all day that are feeling and saying the same exact thing they are!
+I counter the idea that no one will understand them by telling them the truth that I talk to people all day who are feeling and saying the same exact thing they are!

 If they say they are not “a person who can just go up to someone and talk to them,” I remind them that there is no such thing as talent[iii] and that practice and experience is the only way to become “a person who can just go up to someone and talk to them.”

-Strategy 7: Make sure they are in the inner circle
+Strategy 7: Make Sure They Are in the Inner Circle.

-1)You must interact with the person outside of the venue in which you met them.
+- You must interact with the person outside of the venue in which you met them.
 For example, if you meet someone at the gym/coffee shop/a friend’s house, the person cannot be considered part of your inner circle unless you arrange to meet the person somewhere else.

-2)You must have spent time with the person for the sole purpose of spending time together.
-Having friends who you play basketball with does not count as having “inner circle” friends—the focus is on having a good game of basketball, not on building relationship.
-I ask my clients, “Have you gotten together with the person to just ‘hang out?’
+- You must have spent time with the person for the sole purpose of spending time together.
+Having friends with whom you play basketball does not count as having inner circle friends—the focus is on having a good game of basketball, not on building relationship.
+I ask my clients, “Have you gotten together with the person to just hang out?
 Have you gone to get coffee or a meal with this person?
-Have you gotten together just to ‘Catch up?’”
+Have you gotten together just to catch up?”

-3)You must meet with this person one-on-one, and be willing to share both the joys and hardships of life with the person.
+- You must meet with this person one-on-one, and be willing to share both the joys and hardships of life with the person.
 Does the person go to you with his/her triumphs and problems?
 Do you do go to him/her with your triumphs and problems?
 Do you trust the person to keep a confidence?
 Does he/she trust you to keep confidence?

-The Isolation Epidemic is real.
+The isolation epidemic is real.
 It is treatable, but only with significant lifestyle changes.
 For many, the cure is not easy, but it is always worthwhile.
-All the strategies I wrote here can be summarized with this sentence: Put more effort into interpersonal connections than you do anything else in your life.
+All the strategies I wrote here can be summarized with this sentence: put more effort into interpersonal connections than you do anything else in your life.
 This is a radical idea, but it is an idea that can change your life for the better.

 Anthony Centore Ph.D. is a counselor, psychotherapist, and life coach serving Cambridge, MA and the greater Boston area.
 For clients at a distance, Anthony also provides services by telephone and email.
-Visit thriveboston.com to learn more, call 617-513-5433 to schedule a session, or email email@example.com.
+Visit thriveboston.com to learn more.
+To schedule a session, call 617-395-5806 or email email@example.com.
 This article may be reprinted if it is unaltered, and the author’s contact information remains included.